hpe-storage/scod/docs/learn/persistent_storage/index.md

     Did you see any `Pods` listed when you ran `kubectl get pods`?  **Why?** <br /> <br /> If you don't see any `Pods` listed, it is because there are no `Pods` deployed within the "default" `Namespace`.
 Now run, `kubectl get pods --all-namespaces`. **Does it look any different?** <br /> <br /> Pay attention to the first column, `NAMESPACES`.
 In our case, we are working in the "default" `Namespace`.
 Depending on the type of application and your user access level, applications can be deployed within one or more `Namespaces`. <br /> <br />If you don't see the object (deployment, pod, services, etc) you are looking for, double-check the `Namespace` it was deployed under and use the `-n <namespace>` flag to view objects in other `Namespaces`.

+Once complete, type "Clear" to clear your terminal window.

 ---

 ## Lab 2: Deploy your first Pod (Stateless)

 A `Pod` is a collection of containers sharing a network and mount namespace and is the basic unit of deployment in Kubernetes.
 All containers in a `Pod` are scheduled on the same node.
+In our first demo we will deploy a stateless application that has no persistent storage attached.
+Without persistent storage, any modifications done to the application will be lost if that application is stopped or deleted.

 Here is a sample NGINX webserver deployment.